awsdocs/amazon-devops-guru-user-guide/doc_source/setting-up.md

 ## Step 2 – Determine coverage for DevOps Guru<a name="setting-up-determine-coverage"></a>

-Think about how you want to configure coverage for Amazon DevOps Guru\.
-Coverage determines the AWS resources that are covered, or analyzed, to detect anomalous behavior\.
-You want DevOps Guru to cover the AWS resources that are created by the AWS services that make up your operational solutions\.
-You have two options\.

-1. By default, DevOps Guru analyzes all supported AWS resources in your AWS Region and account\.
-If you do not specify AWS CloudFormation stacks that define specific resources to cover, then all resources in your account are covered\.
+Your boundary coverage determines the AWS resources that are analyzed by Amazon DevOps Guru for anomalous behavior\.
+We recommend that you group your resources into your operational applications\.
+All the resources in your resource boundary should comprise one or more of your applications\.
+If you have one operational solution, then your coverage boundary should include all of its resources\.
+If you have multiple applications, choose the resources that make up each solution and group them together using AWS CloudFormation stacks or AWS tags\.
+All of the combined resources you specify, whether they define one or more applications, are analyzed by DevOps Guru and make up its coverage boundary\.

+Use one of the following methods to specify the resources in your operational solutions\.
++ Choose to have your AWS Region and account define your coverage boundary\.
+With this option, DevOps Guru analyzes all resources in your account and Region\.
+This is a good option to choose if you use your account for only one application\.
-1. You can use AWS CloudFormation stacks to specify which resources are analyzed by DevOps Guru\.
-Think about which resources you need, then create AWS CloudFormation templates that define and generate those resources for you\.
-You specify your stacks when you configure DevOps Guru\.
-You can also update your stacks at any time\.
-For more information, see [Working with AWS CloudFormation stacks in DevOps Guru](working-with-cfn-stacks.md)\.
++ Use AWS CloudFormation stacks to define the resources in your operational application\.
+AWS CloudFormation templates define and generate your resources for you\.
+Specify the stacks that create your application resources when you configure DevOps Guru\.
+You can update your stacks at any time\.
+All of the resources in the stacks that you choose define your boundary coverage\.
+For more information, see [Use AWS CloudFormation stacks to identify resources in your DevOps Guru applications](working-with-cfn-stacks.md)\.
++ Use AWS tags to specify AWS resources in your applications\.
+DevOps Guru analyzes only the resources that contain the tags you choose\.
+Those resources make up your boundary\.

+  An AWS tag consists of a tag *key* and a tag *value*\.
+You can specify one tag *key* and you can specify one or more *values* with that *key*\.
+Use one *value* for all the resources in one of your applications\.
+If you have multiple applications, then use a tag with the same *key* for all of them, and group the resources into your applications using the tags' *values*\.
+All of the resources with the tags that you choose make up the coverage boundary for DevOps Guru\.
+For more information, see [Use tags to identify resources in your DevOps Guru applications](working-with-resource-tags.md)\.

+If your boundary coverage includes resources that make up more than one application, you can use tags to filter your insights by to view them by one application at a time\.
+For more information, see Step 4 in [View DevOps Guru insights](working-with-insights.md#view-insights)\.

- For more information, see [Getting started with DevOps Guru](getting-started.md)\.
+For more information, see [Define applications Using AWS resources](working-with-resource-collections.md)\.
 For more information about the supported services and resources, see [Amazon DevOps Guru pricing](http://aws.amazon.com/devops-guru/pricing/)\.

 ## Step 3 – Identify your Amazon SNS notifications topic<a name="setting-up-notifications"></a>